apacific/succumb-to-darkness/README.md

-# STD-App
+# About

-Front-end application for Portland, Oregon doom band Succumb to Darkness.
+STD-APP is a frontend website application for Portland, Oregon doom band Succumb to Darkness.

 ## Available Scripts